awsdocs/aws-greengrass-developer-guide/doc_source/core-ota-update.md

 ## Integration with Init Systems<a name="integration-with-init"></a>

-During an OTA update, binaries, some of which may be running, will be updated and restarted\.
-This may cause conflicts if an init system is monitoring the state of either the AWS IoT Greengrass Core software or the Greengrass OTA Agent during the update\.
-To help integrate the OTA update mechanism with your monitoring strategies, Greengrass provides the opportunity for user\-defined shell scripts to run before and after an update\.
-To tell the OTA agent to run these shell scripts, you must include the `managedRespawn = true` flag in the `./greengrass/config/config.json` file\.
+During an OTA update, binaries, including some that are running, are updated and restarted\.
+This might cause conflicts if an init system is monitoring the state of either the AWS IoT Greengrass Core software or the Greengrass OTA update agent during the update\.
+To help integrate the OTA update mechanism with your monitoring strategies, you can write shell scripts that run before and after an update\.
+To tell the OTA update agent to run these shell scripts, you must include the `"managedRespawn" : true` flag in the `./greengrass/config/config.json` file\.
 For example:

 ```
 {